-Lock adjustment (fig. 9)
+Wheel door lock adjustment (fig.9)

-(4)(i) Apply full hydraulic pressure to ensure that the undercarriage wheel door jack is fully extended.
+(5) (i) Apply full hydraulic pressure to ensure that the undercarriage wheel door jack is fully extended.

-To ensure that the lever at the upper end is in contact with the top stop (Point 'X'), pull the wheel door outboard.
+(ii) To ensure that the lever at the upper end is in contact with the top stop (Point 'X'), pull the wheel door outboard.
 (This pull must be maintained throughout the adjusting procedure.)

-(iii) Using a spring balance (No. 3 size-0-50 lb.) apply an outboard pull of approximately 50 lb. on the rear lever of the torque shaft to take up all backlash.
+(iii) Using a spring balance (No.3 size-0.50 lb.) apply an outboard pull of approximately 50 lb. on the rear lever of the torque shaft to take up all backlash.
+An alternative method of applying this load is detailed in para.
+33A.